mattermost/docs/source/administration/config-settings.rst

 The default location of ``config.json`` is in the ``mattermost/config`` directory.
 Mattermost must have write permissions to ``config.json``, otherwise changes made in the System Console will have no effect.

-On new installations starting in version 5.14, the default.json file used to create the initial ``config.json`` has been removed from the binary and replaced with a build step that generates a fresh ``config.json``.
+On new installations starting in version 5.14, the ``default.json`` file used to create the initial ``config.json`` has been removed from the binary and replaced with a build step that generates a fresh ``config.json``.
 This is to ensure the initial configuration file has all the correct defaults provided in the server code.
 Existing ``config.json`` files are not affected by this change.

-**Configuration in Database**
+**Configuration in database**
 Storing configuration in the database is supported in v5.10 and later.
 Please see more information on how to set this up `here <https://docs.mattermost.com/administration/config-in-database.html>`_.

-**Environment Variables**
+**Environment variables**
 Starting in Mattermost version 3.8, you can use environment variables to manage the configuration.
 Environment variables override settings in ``config.json``.
 If a change to a setting in ``config.json`` requires a restart for it to take effect, then changes to the corresponding environment variable also require a server restart.

 The name of the environment variable for any setting can be derived from the name of that setting in ``config.json``.
 For example, to derive the name of the Site URL setting: